Salton Trough

 The Salton Trough region from orbit.

 The Salton Trough is an active tectonic pull-apart basin, or graben.
 It lies within the Imperial, Riverside, and San Diego counties of southeastern California and extends south of the Mexico–United States border into the state of Baja California.
+It contains the Coachella Valley, the Salton Sea, and the Imperial Valley.

 Description

 The Salton Trough is classified as a distinct section of the Basin and Range Province within the Intermontane Plateaus division.
 The northwestern end of the trough starts at the San Gorgonio Pass in Riverside County and extends 115 mi southeast to the Gulf of California.
 Major geographical features located in the trough include the Coachella Valley, the Salton Sea, and the Imperial Valley, in the United States, and the western side of the Mexicali Valley and the Colorado River Delta in Mexico.

 At 236 ft below sea level, the Salton Sink is the topographic low area within the Salton Trough and is the second-lowest point, after Death Valley, on the North American continent.
 At 210 ft below sea level, the Salton Sea, which fills the lowest part of the Salton Sink, is the lowest permanent lake in North America.

 The Salton Trough is commonly subject to migrating earthquake swarms.
 The Salton Buttes, located within the Salton Sea, are rhyolite lava domes within the basin which were active 10,300 (± 1000) years BP.
 The Niland Geyser is one of dozens of mudpots and mud volcanoes in the Salton Trough but is the only one in the world known to have moved significantly, affecting the Union Pacific Railroad, California State Route 111, and other infrastructure since 2018.